I’m a Cadette leader and troop cookie mom. My daughter and I thoroughly enjoy being a part of Girl Scouts!

 Healthy Relationships – Girls develop and maintain healthy relationships by communicating their feelings directly and resolving conflicts constructively.

-Community Problem Solving – Girls desire to contribute to the world in purposeful and meaningful ways, learn how to identify problems in the community, create “action plans” to solve them.
+Community Problem Solving – Girls desire to contribute to the world in purposeful and meaningful ways, learn how to identify problems in the community, create/plot “action plans” to solve them.